dtg01100/dbutils/TOOLS_DOCUMENTATION.md

 DB_PASSWORD=your-password
 ```

-### query_runner Setup
+### JDBC Provider Setup

-Ensure `query_runner` is available on your PATH.
-The tool should be configured for your DB2 environment.
+Configure JDBC providers through the GUI or by setting up providers.json.
+The system should be connected to your database environment via JDBC.

 ## Troubleshooting

 ### Common Issues

-1. **"query_runner command not found"**
+1. **"JDBC provider not found"**
-   - Ensure `query_runner` is installed and on PATH
+   - Ensure DBUTILS_JDBC_PROVIDER environment variable is set
-   - Check that JDBC drivers are available
+   - Check that JDBC drivers are properly configured

 2. **"No tables found"**
    - Verify database connection settings